ppdx999/kata/README.md

     "id:integer email:string name:string"

 FILE:
-   if you omit this field, kata read from stdin
+   if you omit this field, schematch read from stdin
 ```

 # Example